Michelle Ami Reyes

 QUESTION #1: ACQUAINT

-There’s much more to food than palate and preference.
-How does a go-to meal at your favorite hometown restaurant reveal the true you behind the web bio?
+Food is always about more than food; it’s also about home and people and love.
+So how does a go-to meal at your favorite hometown restaurant reveal the true you behind your web bio?

 Syuhei Inoue; Unsplash